DigitalPublishingToolkit/TOD50/md/25BiographiesEng.md

 University of Santa Maria (UFSM) Brazil, and a Lecturer in Law and Municipal Public Security courses at the Faculty of Law of Santa Maria - FADISMA.
-She is a lawyer in the Human Rights Commission of the Brazilian Lawyers’ Association (OAB), in Santa Maria.
+She is a lawyer in the Human Rights Commission of the Brazilian Lawyers' Association (OAB), in Santa Maria.
 She is also an associate researcher at the study group on *State Capacity, Security and Defense* (GECAP), and a member of the *Communication, Identities and Borders* Research Group CIFront, both at UFSM.
-Her doctoral thesis is titled 'Media and Public Security in Brazil: the *Jornal Nacional* and the Securitization of Federal Intervention in Rio de Janeiro in 2018'.
-Her studies related to the Brazilian state, especially regarding the acquisition of rights and penal systems are present in the article 'The Historical Relation between the Process of Acquisition of Rights and the Accusation System in Brazil' (Schneider and Callegari, 2018).
+Her doctoral thesis is titled
+\'Media and Public Security in Brazil: the *Jornal Nacional* and the Securitization of Federal Intervention in Rio de Janeiro in 2018\'.
+Her studies related to the Brazilian state, especially regarding the acquisition of rights and penal systems are present in the article \'The Historical Relation between the Process of Acquisition of Rights and the Accusation System in Brazil\' (Schneider and Callegari, 2018).
 Her research interests include media, journalistic discourses, public security, violence, criminal law, and human rights.